Reviews You Can Rely On

 The handheld, measuring just over 4 pounds, is a bit heavy, but the cleaner head is easy to push, so we think most homeowners can handle this vacuum without much trouble.

-This vacuum glides smoothly onto and off of terrain changes, rolling onto rugs and mats with ease, but it lacks the sort of head swivel that delighted us with the Shark Vertex Pro Lightweight.
+This vacuum glides smoothly onto and off terrain changes, rolling easily onto rugs and mats, but it lacks the sort of head swivel that delighted us in other models.

 The head seemed to tilt more than actually turn, but it remained agile enough to maneuver around things like table legs or other small obstacles.